dgurns/dgurns/README.md

 ### Hi, I'm Dan

 - Originally from Rhinebeck, NY, former co-founder and CEO of Concert Window
-- Currently engineering team lead at PredictionHealth, working to improve medical care with AI
+- Currently a senior software engineer at Inscribe (YC S18), working to catch fraud with AI
 - Use technologies across the stack and enjoy all stages of product development
-- Accordion player and open source maintainer of Trad Archive
+- Accordion player
 - Learn more at [dangurney.net](https://dangurney.net) or drop me a line! dan [at] dangurney [dot] net